nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 6.2 Viewing help : `help`
 (Jun Jie)

-Shows a message explaining how to access the help page.
+Opens a pop up window with the link to this Jarvis user guide.

 <br>**Format: `help`**